basho-labs/little_riak_book/en/03-developers.md

 <aside class="sidebar"><h3>Supported Languages</h3>

-Riak has official drivers for the following languages:
+Riak 2.0 has official drivers for the following languages:
-Erlang, Java, PHP, Python, Ruby.
+Erlang, Java, Python, Ruby.

-Including community-supplied drivers, supported languages are even more numerous: C/C++, Clojure, Common Lisp, Dart, Go, Groovy, Haskell, JavaScript (jQuery and NodeJS), Lisp Flavored Erlang, .NET, Perl, PHP, Play, Racket, Scala, Smalltalk.
+Including community-supplied drivers, supported languages are even more numerous: C/C++, PHP, Clojure, Common Lisp, Dart, Go, Groovy, Haskell, JavaScript (jQuery and NodeJS), Lisp Flavored Erlang, .NET, Perl, PHP, Play, Racket, Scala, Smalltalk.

-Dozens of other project-specific addons can be found in the [docs](http://docs.basho.com/riak/latest/).
+Dozens of other project-specific addons can be found in the [Basho docs](http://docs.basho.com/riak/latest/).
 </aside>

 Since Riak is a KV database, the most basic commands are setting and getting values.
 We'll use the HTTP interface, via curl, but we could just as easily use Erlang, Ruby, Java, or any other supported language.